jackphillipsjmu/AzureFunctionSamples/docs/misc_azure_notes.md

 # Azure Databricks
-_Notes concerning Databricks concepts as they relate to the Landstar BCO Retention Initiative._
+_Notes concerning Azure and Databricks concepts._

 ## What is Azure Databricks?
 A data analytics platform optimized for the Azure cloud.
 It offers **two environments** for developing data intensive applications: